MetabolicEngineeringGroupCBMA/MecWiki/README.md

 in the same directory as the page files.
 This file changes often and is not needed to recreate the wiki in case of a crash.

-The MecWiki has the location of the page files in the "data" sub directory, while the MecWiki.wiki file and the wikiovw.sli should be present in the folder immediately above the dropbox folder.
+The MecWiki has the location of the page files in the "MecWikiData" sub directory of the "dropbox" folder, while the MecWiki.wiki file and the wikiovw.sli should be present in the folder immediately above the "dropbox" folder.
+This means that only the page files will be backed up.

+The "files" folder contain the file storage of the wiki.
+It contains an image of some yeast cells which is linked from the wiki home page "MecWiki.md"

+This file "README.md" can be deleted after downloading the wiki.